hhuynh15/hhuynh15.github.io/_posts/2022-03-21-rust-server-in-docker-on-aws.md

 sudo docker pull didstopia/rust-server
 ```

-If we get an error saying that a server with the name *rust-server* already exists, we can remove the container by running:
+If you get an error saying that a server with the name *rust-server* already exists, we can remove the container by running:

 ```bash
 sudo docker rm -f rust-server